ietf-teep/architecture/draft-ietf-teep-architecture.md

     of TAs instead of managing each device directly.

-  - TAM:  A TAM is responsible for performing lifecycle management activity on TA's and SD's on behalf of Service Providers and Device Administrators.
-This includes creation and deletion of TA's and SD's, and may include, for example,  over-the-air updates to keep an SP's TAs up-to-date and clean up when a version should be removed.
+  - TAM:  A TAM is responsible for performing lifecycle management activity on TA's on behalf of Service Providers and Device Administrators.
+This includes creation and deletion of TA's, and may include, for example,  over-the-air updates to keep an SP's TAs up-to-date and clean up when a version should be removed.
 TAMs may provide services that make it easier for SPs or DAs to use the TAM's service to manage multiple devices, although that is not required of a TAM.

-    The TAM performs its management of TA's and SD's through  an interaction with a Device's TEEP Broker.
+    The TAM performs its management of TA's through  an interaction with a Device's TEEP Broker.
 As shown in
     #notionalarch, the TAM cannot directly contact a Device, but must
     wait for a the TEEP Broker or a Client Application to contact